Kamado Tanjiro no Uta: Composition and lyrics

 The composer Go Shiina, who is also involved in the production of anime gekitomo music, composed the song.
 Nami Nakagawa, who is in charge of vocals, participates as a chorus in various scenes in the animation, including the voice that flows in the subtitle of "Kimetsu no Yaiba".

 The lyrics were written by Ufotable.
-It expresses the determination of the main character, Tanjiro Kamado, who stands up from despair and struggles to protect his younger sister Nezuko.
+This song sounds a bit like lullaby and expresses the determination of the main character, Tanjiro Kamado, who stands up from despair and struggles to protect his younger sister Nezuko.
 Manga.Tokyo praised the song, commenting "it was a good way to finish the narrative about the Kamado siblings."
 The song was used in the climax scene and ending of episode 19 "Hinokami".

-In general, most of the inserted songs are only soundtrack collections that summarize BGM, but after the main animation broadcast, many voices requesting the full version of the single song reached the production side, and it became an unusual download sale of the inserted song.
+Episode 19 of Demon Slayer, titled “Hinokami,” became a turning point in the series due to its stunning animation and emotional climax between Tanjiro, Nezuko, and Rui.
+The insert song “Kamado Tanjiro no Uta” played during this scene gained huge attention online.
+After the episode aired, many fans requested a full version of the song.
+In response, the production released the single, which achieved unusually high digital download performance for an insert track.